+Qualified domestic trust

-Qualified domestic trust.-A "qualified domestic trust" is any trust that qualifies for an estate tax marital deduction under section 2056 and also meets the following requirements:
+A qualified domestic trust is any trust that qualifies for an estate tax marital deduction under section 2056 and also meets all of the following requirements:

-- 1. The trust instrument requires that at least one trustee be either a U.S. citizen or a domestic corporation; - 2.
-The trust instrument requires that no distribution of corpus from the trust may be made unless that trustee has the right to withhold from the distribution the QDOT tax imposed on the distribution; - 3.
-The QDOT election of section 2056A(d) has been made for the trust by the executor of the estate of the decedent; and - 4.
-The requirements of all applicable regulations have been met.
+• The trust instrument requires that at least one trustee be either a U.S. citizen or a domestic corporation;

+• The trust instrument requires that no distribution of corpus from the trust may be made unless that trustee has the right to withhold from the distribution the QDOT tax imposed on the distribution;

-Taxable event.-A "taxable event" is any of the following:
+• The QDOT election under section 2056A(d) has been made for the trust by the executor of the estate on the decedent's estate tax return; and

+• The requirements of all applicable regulations have been met.

+Taxable event

-- 1. Any distribution from a QDOT before the death of the surviving spouse, except: - $\boldsymbol{a}.$ Distributions of income to the surviving spouse, and - b.
-Any distributions made to the surviving spouse on account of hardship; - 2.
-The death of the surviving spouse; and - 3.
-The failure of the trust to qualify as a QDOT.
+A taxable event is any of the following: • Any distribution from a QDOT (and certain annuity payments) before the death of the surviving spouse, except:

+a.
+Distributions of income to the surviving spouse, and b.
+Any distributions made to the surviving spouse on account of hardship;

+• The death of the surviving spouse; and

+• The failure of the trust to qualify as a QDOT.

+Decedent

-Decedent.-In these instructions, "decedent" refers to the grantor of the QDOT on whose estate tax return the executor makes the QDOT election.
+In these instructions, "decedent" means the grantor of the QDOT on whose estate tax return the executor makes the QDOT election.

+Surviving spouse

-Surviving spouse.-In these instructions, "surviving spouse" is the surviving spouse of the "decedent" who is also the beneficiary of the decedent's QDOT.
+In these instructions, surviving spouse means the individual who is both the surviving spouse of the decedent and also the beneficiary of the decedent's QDOT.